• Skip to main content

 Heat some oil in a large non-stick pan.
 Once heated, add garlic and ginger.
 Fry for a minute until fragrant.

-Wetting the rim of a dumpling wrapper with a finger.
+Holding a dumpling wrapper with filling.

-Holding a pleated dumpling on a grey background.
+Holding a pleated dumpling.

 Cooking dumplings (pan-steamed method)